Remich/blogrm/Readme.txt

 	* (DONE) fix sqlite error in RSS-Feed
 	* (DONE) use prepared statements everywhere!!!

+	* [Currently]: new entries of Article, Tag or whatever HAVE TO BE REMOVED from the constructor -> otherwise anybody visitor could just create dozens of entries, just by manipulating the url
+		* FIX error, see pp_editor.js line 277

+	* fix / escape / make save loading of models in ControllerAjax.class.php
+		(save, delete, new_file, …)

 	* make tables hardcoded in
 		TAGS, RELATION, ARTITCLE etc...
-	* new entries of Article, Tag or whatever HAVE TO BE REMOVED from the constructor -> otherwise anybody visitor could just create dozens of entries, just by manipulating the url
 	* fix security hole with $_GET parameters
 	* make Config.inc.php protected!!!!!!!
 	* salt passwords